simbathesailor/simbathesailor.dev/src/pages/bit-and-pieces-march-2020/index.md

 16. Did playaround with nodejs child processs while writing build scripts.
 Very good to have child processes in single threaded world.

-17. FileReader is someething which can be used to read the blobs easily.
+17. FileReader is great API to read the blobs easily.

 18. There cannot be multiple instances of styled components on the same page.
 Keep in mind library authors.
 [Link](https://styled-components.com/docs/faqs#why-am-i-getting-a-warning-about-several-instances-of-module-on-the-page)